Jyothi181/Logical-Synthesis/README.md

 - **Shell ->** csh or tcsh
 - **Path ->** /home/tools/synopsys/cshrc_synopsys
 - The file cshrc_synopsys is used to invoke the Synopsys tool.
 It contains licence and tool executable paths.
-- The maximum delay in sdc is set to 1.5

 # Steps in Logical Synthesis